exaxorg/filedups/README.md

 It is common to hash partition datasets based on the values in one of its columns.
 Hash partitioning ensures that all rows with a certain value in the hashing column ends up in the same slice.
-This reduces the need for expensive merging operation typically otherwise associated with parallel data processing.
+This eliminates the need for expensive merging operations typically otherwise associated with parallel data processing (such as "map-reduce").

-The Accelerator comes with a set of "standard methods" for various common tasks, among them a fast tabular file reader and a powerful data parser and data typing method.
+Exax comes with a set of "standard methods" for various common tasks, among them a fast tabular file reader and a powerful data parser and data typing method.
 (Strict typing is important in serious data science tasks.)

 To get started, there are some command line tools to try after the build script has been executed.
 Try for example

- - `ax help` for an overview of commands, then `ax command --help` for help on individual commands.
+ - `ax help` or `ax -h` for an overview of commands, then `ax <command> --help` for help on individual commands.

- - `ax board` to start a web server for browsing jobs and datasets.
-   Point a browser to `http://localhost:8520` to get started!

  - `ax method` to get a list and description of all available methods